Olga's Gallery

 (1840-1902)

-Nana was a character in Emile Zola’s novel Nana.
-Manet asked Henriette Hauser, a well-known grande cocotte, to pose for him.
-Henriette Hauser was kept by the Prince of Orange, and so was nicknamed ‘Citron’.
+Nana was a character in Emile Zola's eponymous novel Nana.
+Manet asked Henriette Hauser, a well-known grande coquette (courtesan), to pose for him for this picture.
+Henriette Hauser was the mistress of the Prince of Orange, and so was nicknamed "Citron" (lemon in French).
 Nana was a Parisian courtesan, and the novel is about her life.

 See: Edouard Manet Portrait of Emile Zola, Nana.